FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you

 The Spring Mountains Range, of which Mt.
-Charleston is part of, got its name from the 100 plus springs that are created by snow and rainfall that percolates into the fractures and porous limestone and dolomite, then underground eventually pushing out from below as springs.
+Charleston is a part of, got its name from the 100 plus springs that are created by snow and rainfall that percolates into the fractures and porous limestone and dolomite, then underground, eventually pushing out from below as springs.

 Managed by the U.S. Forest Service and the BLM, for years they've maintained its natural beauty for us all.
 The Spring Mountains has 5 climate and eco-zones as it rises from the desert valley floor.

 You’ll notice the changes as you travel up through some of these zones, which support distinct flora and fauna of which 25 (and counting) of these are found nowhere else in the world.